AMIRALITVK/freecodecamp/README.md

 # freecodecamp
-This a repo for free-code-camp certificate projects
+This is a repo for free-code-camp certificate projects